- Cost Inflation Index (CII) for FY 2023-24 (AY 2024-25) - CII Table, Calculation & Examples

 How to Save Capital Gains Tax on Sale of Land

-You can save tax on capital gains on land if you invest the amount after selling the land to purchase a house property or construct a new one.
-You can claim capital gains exemption on sale of land if certain conditions are met.
+Firstly, you can save tax on capital gains on land if you invest the amount after selling the land to purchase or construct a residential house under Section 5 F.

 - To claim this capital gains exemption under Section 54F, you must be an individual or Hindu Undivided Family (HUF).
 Companies, Limited Liability Partnerships (LLPs), and other business entities are not eligible.